Suggestions for Usage

 Common Data Transformations

-The International Financial Statistics (IFS) database provides key macroeconomic aggregates that are frequently needed when working with other IMF datasets.
+The World Economic Outlook (WEO) and Consumer Price Index (CPI) databases provide key macroeconomic aggregates that are frequently needed when working with other IMF datasets.
 Here, we’ll demonstrate how to use three fundamental indicators—GDP, price deflators, and population statistics—to transform your data.

 These transformations are essential for: